HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 However, it can decude the space included by the closure
 \[Pugh 2015\] / 2 A Taste of Topology / 5 Connectedness / 49 Theorem

-### Arithmetic in R is continuous
-Since the domain of the arithmetic in R is R $\displaystyle \times$ R
+### Totally Disconnected 完全不连通

-We would use the propositions in \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Product Metrics
+We would use the propositions in \[Pugh 2015\] / 2 A Taste of Topology / 8 Cantor Sets

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.